PavanRangani/docs/docs/prd/assets/assets.md

   - View dialog shows all linked  `Insurance` in dialog if available
   - It will be link.
 - List page
-  - The Asset List page shows a new column `Insurances` which shows linked insurance of the asset.
+  - The Asset List page shows a new column `Insurance Policy` which shows linked insurance of the asset.
   - In case of multiple linked Insurances, shows each insurance in a new line.
   - Insurance names will be shown in Alphabetical order
   - With each insurance shows Insurance type in bracket after Name (Same as we are showing in view dialog)